-Independent Board members accordingly assist in ensuring that the Board and the Group operate in the best interests of the Company, having regard to the goals and objectives of the Company.
+Independent Board members accordingly assist in ensuring that the Board operates in the best interests of the Company, having regard to the goals and objectives of the Company.

 The assessment of whether a Board member is independent is a matter of judgement for the Board as a whole and includes concepts of materiality.
 In making that judgement the Board may have regard to, but need not be bound by, the Recommendations as to director "independence".